 - Disappears into Light: Akira in human form and Satan do this at the end of Violence Jack.
 Both falling together as a ball of light that eventually disappears.

 - Expy: Of Ryo Utsugi, the protagonist of Mao Dante.

 - Fallen Hero: Shin Violence Jack strongly implies that he is the Skull King, the leader of the demons of Skull Castle and wants to destroy Jack/Amon.
 Jack attempts to make him remember who he is, which causes Akira's face, his true face, to return.

 - Fragile Flower: According to Miki, Akira used to cry so much that his nickname was "The Fire Alarm of Higashi Elementary".

-- Guyliner: Akira's side effects upon merging with Amon, apparently.
+- Guyliner: Side effects from merging with Amon.

 - Last of His Kind: By the time he dies, Akira is the last human in existence.

 - It's complicated.
 Shin Devilman shows that upon meeting Ryo for the first time Akira felt soothed by Ryo's appearance.
 Only after the memories implanted by Psycho Jenny kick in does he believe it's because they are childhood friends.

 - Another interpretation is why Akira is in love with Jun Fudo in Devilman Lady after she falls in Hell.

 - Loves My Alter Ego: As he doesn't know it until the end of Devilman Lady, Jun is the female half of Satan.

 - Masculine Girl, Feminine Boy: A downplayed example, but he was originally the feminine boy to Miki's masculine girl.
 Fusing with Amon decidedly changed this.